-November 23, 2020- Correctly identify the Fifty States of the United States, and spell them correctly.
+Wednesday, November 29, 2023- Correctly identify the Fifty States of the United States, and spell them correctly.

-November 23, 2020- If you want a "4" on this test, then one has to know all of the states.
+November 29, 2023- If you want a "4" on this test, then one has to know all of the states the first time that you take the test.

 They also need to correctly identify the Capital cities of the Fifty States of the United States.